 Section 4.6.
 Attendance.

 c.
-Excessive absenteeism will be subject to action and may result in the member being replaced on the Youth Council.
+Excessive absenteeism will be subject to action and may result in the member being removed from the Youth Council.

 d.
 If it is determined that a Youth Council member is not meeting the attendance requirements, the Committee for Civic Engagement and Inclusion reserves the right to recommend removal of the student.
 The Mayor will make the final decision regarding the removal of a Youth Council member.

 e.
 Members should be prepared to meet outside of the regularly scheduled meetings in order to complete the essential duties.
 However, the Youth Council is not required to meet outside of the regularly scheduled meetings.